-Priority axes Criteria PA 1 (TO 3) Additional scores in evaluation in the case of women entrepreneurs PA 4 (TO 8) The main objective of the PA is to increase the number of the jobs through the utilisation of endogenous potential of different subregions of the borderland.
+Priority axes Criteria PA 3 (TO 8) The main objective of the PA is to increase the number of the jobs through the utilisation of endogenous potential of different sub-regions of the borderland.
 In several cases it means the restructuring of local economy, development of processes of local products and investing in social economy where women are over-represented.
 This tendency can be strengthened by awarding a higher level of involvement of women.
 Similarly, in the case of trainings a mandatory level of 50% of women's participation will be prescribed.
-PA 5 (TO 11) The main objective of the priority axis is to manage common learning processes and to create common solutions to similar or complementary problems on both sides of the border.
+PA 4 (TO 11) The main objective of the priority axis is to manage common learning processes and to create common solutions to similar or complementary problems on both sides of the border.
 In this process women can play a decisive role which is to be confirmed by a mandatory rate of involvement of women in the activities to be carried out.
 This prescription is to be used in activities realised out of SPF with the joint management of parallel or complementary institutions aiming to improve service provision in the borderland, mutual understanding, and bilingualism.

-9. SEPARATE ELEMENTS
+9 SEPARATE ELEMENTS